 Life and Worship Around the Throne

-9 After these things I looked, and behold, a great throng that no one could number, drawn from every nation and from all tribes and peoples and languages, standing before the throne and before the Lamb, arrayed in white robes, and holding palm branches in their hands.
-10 And with a loud voice they kept crying out, saying, “Salvation belongs to our God: to the One seated on the throne, and to the Lamb.”
+9 After these things I looked, and behold, a great throng that no one could number, drawn from every nation, and from all tribes and peoples and languages, standing before the throne and before the Lamb, robed in white and holding palm branches in their hands.
+10 And with a loud voice they kept crying out, saying, “Salvation belongs to our God: to the One seated upon the throne, and to the Lamb.”
 11 Now all the angels were stationed around the throne and the elders and the four living creatures; and they fell face down before the throne and worshiped God, 12 saying, “Amen!
 Blessing and glory and wisdom and thanksgiving and honor and power and might belong to our God, forever and ever!
 Amen!”

 - Lit. who come

 8 Now when the Lamb broke open the seventh seal, silence fell in heaven for about half an hour.
 2 Then I saw the seven angels who were stationed before God; and seven trumpets were given to them.
 3 Then another angel holding a golden censer came up and was stationed beside the altar; and much incense was given to him, so that he might mingle it with1 the prayers of all the saints on the golden altar that stands before the throne.
 4 So the smoke of the incense, mingled with the prayers of the saints, ascended out of the angel’s hand in the sight of2 God.
 5 Then the angel took the censer, filled it with fire from the altar, and threw it down to the earth; and there were claps of thunder, and rumblings, and flashes of lightning, and a shaking of the earth.3 6 And the seven angels holding the seven trumpets prepared themselves, so that they might sound them.